formr/formr.github.io/methods.md

 ---
 layout: page
-title: Formr | Methods
+title: Methods
-description: A list of Formr's functions for building forms in PHP.
+description: A list of available functions for building PHP forms with Formr.
 permalink: /methods/
 sitemap:
   priority: 0.7